 -Family members being affected

 -Pores are blocked by dead skin cells and oil builds up within them called comedones (blackheads and whiteheads.
-Bacteria (Propionibacterium acnes) invade the follicle leading to the inflamed spots, nodules and cysts
+Bacteria (Propionibacterium acnes) invade the follicle leading to inflamed spots, nodules, and cysts

 How is adult acne different?

 Adult acne can develop even if they did not have acne as a teenager.
 Whilst teenage acne is more common in boys, adult acne is common in women.
 It flares up around menstruation, due to increased testosterone levels.
 They tend to have enlarged pores and large whiteheads.
 Their skin is also less oily, driving them to use “rich moisturisers” and facial oils, which actually trigger acne by clogging the pores and aggravating the inflamed spots.
 Oily hair products also.
 Aisle acne on the forehead.
 Acne can occur in some men who take specific body-building formulations.

 Newborn babies and rarely infants around 3-6 months old can develop acne, which is due to the crossing of the mother’s hormones and immature glands respectively.
 Occasionally children less than 6 years can develop acne when it is important to see a paediatrician or dermatologist.